i-shubham-tech/Interview-preperation/DBMS.md

 ## 1.10 Transaction

 ### 📌 What is Transaction?
-A transaction is a small unit of work in a database that performs one complete task.
-Either the whole task happens, or none of it happens.
+A transaction is a small unit of work in a database that performs one complete task where either the whole task happens, or none of it happens.

 ### Why Transactions Are Important?